J.D., Yale Law School

 B.A., Indiana University (Wells Scholar)

-Professor Claussen’s work has appeared or is forthcoming in the print or online editions of the Yale Law Journal, the Stanford Law Review, the Minnesota Law Review, the Cardozo Law Review, the Yale Journal of International Law, the American Journal of International Law, and the Journal of International Economic Law, among others.
-In fall 2019, she is in-residence as a Senior Fellow at the Georgetown University Law Center Institute of International Economic Law.
+Professor Claussen’s recent work has appeared or is forthcoming in the print or online editions of the Yale Law Journal, the Stanford Law Review, the Virginia Law Review, the Vanderbilt Law Review, the American Journal of International Law, and the Journal of International Economic Law, among others.
+In spring 2021, she is Visiting Professor at the Washington and Lee School of Law.
 She has been a Brandon Research Fellow at the University of Cambridge’s Lauterpacht Centre for International Law; a visiting scholar at the University of Copenhagen’s Centre of Excellence for International Courts; a visiting researcher at the World Trade Institute; and, an invited seminar leader at the George C. Marshall Center for Security Studies.
-In 2018, Professor Claussen was one of eleven scholars selected to present research at the Melbourne/Nottingham/NYU Junior International Law Faculty Forum.
-Her work on cross-border ethical issues in international commercial arbitration was awarded the International Institute for Conflict Prevention and Resolution Paper Prize.

 Earlier in her career, Professor Claussen was Legal Counsel at the Permanent Court of Arbitration in The Hague where she advised on disputes between countries, and on investment and commercial arbitrations involving countries and international organizations.
 She also served as a law clerk to the Honorable David F. Hamilton of the U.S. Court of Appeals for the Seventh Circuit.
 At Yale, Professor Claussen served on the board of the Yale Law Journal and was Editor-in-Chief of the Yale Journal of International Law.
 She was awarded the Jerome Sayles Hess Fund Prize for excellence in international law and the Howard M. Holtzmann Fellowship in international dispute resolution.